y2kstack/gavlaaaaaaaa.github.io/_in_progress/2016-07-17-Spark-Streaming.md

 ~~~

 The above code snippet shows how simple it is to set up a Spark streaming context.
 You simply give it a Spark context and a time in seconds.
-This time represents the size of your **batch** within your DStream.
+This time represents the size of your **batch** within your **DStream**.
 Which is where we go next...

 ## DStreams and Batches